How to Convert Minutes to Hours and Minutes in Excel: 5 Methods

 Inserting Formula to convert minutes to hours and minutes in excel

-• In addition, press the Enter button, and you will get the result for the cell, and then use the Fill Handle to apply the formula to all the desired cells.
+• Press the Enter button, and you will get the result for the cell, and use the Fill Handle to apply the formula to all the desired cells.

 • IF(LEN(MOD(B5,60))=1,0,””)&MOD(B5,60): In the first portion, it represents the decimal values and converts the values into days.